dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 That brings this tutorial to a close, giving us our very own Kanban board with which to plan our next project!
 Ok, so it's pretty basic but it gets the job done.

-Keep an eye out for part 2 where we're going to progressively enhance this application with offline capabilities, home screen icons and some data storage!
+Keep an eye out for part 2 where we're going to progressively enhance this application with offline capabilities, home screen icons, and some data storage!